DataStax-Examples/random-paging-restui-java/README.md

-# Randomly paginating results over a stateless REST service.
+# Random Pagination in a Stateless REST service
 This example application shows how to paginate results returned by Cassandra bidirectionally over a REST UI.